bioinfo-pf-curie/mpiSORT/README.txt

 Compiler:
 ---------

 A C compiler must be present also.
-We have tested the programm with GCC and Inter Compiler.
+We have tested the programm with GCC and Intel Compiler.

 Test:
 -----